A Test Before Trying: Plot

+Production

+Valerie Harper was cast as the proctor evaluating the Springfield school system.
+While recording for the episode, Harper reunited with her Rhoda co-star Julie Kavner who plays Marge.

+The episode is dedicated in memory of television personality Huell Howser, who died 6 days earlier.
+Howser appeared in the twenty-first season episode "O Brother, Where Bart Thou?"
+Creator Matt Groening was a fan of Howser's show California's Gold, and the show also created a character named Howell Huser for the sixteenth season episode "There's Something About Marrying."

+Cultural references

+"Halloween Theme – Main Title" by John Carpenter plays while the students take the test.
+"Changes" by David Bowie plays while Homer collects money with the parking meter.

+In August 2022, it was reported that the episode had predicted the correct percentage of the rising energy costs in the United Kingdom when the Office for National Statistics estimated that gas prices would increase 17.1 percent.
+In this episode, Mr. Burns' hounds attack a man with a 17% sign on his back to select the amount that electricity rates would rise.

 Reception

 Ratings

-This episode received a 2.4 rating in the 18-49 demographic and was watched by a total of 5.04 million viewers, making it the 2nd most watched show of that night.
+This episode received a 2.4 rating in the 18-49 demographic and was watched by a total of 5.04 million viewers, making it the 2nd most watched show of that night on Fox.

 Critical reception

 Robert David Sullivan of The A.V.
 Club gave the episode a B, saying, "If you're liberal, you can see the episode as a criticism of the 'test, test, test' strategy that is often offered as an alternative to better funding of public schools.
 If you're a conservative, you can laugh at the incompetence and jadedness of the public school administrators.
 Bart, no doubt, doesn't care what you do."

+Teresa Lopez of TV Fanatic gave the episode 3.5 out of 5 stars.
+She liked the commentary on standardized testing and its pressure on students.
+She did not like the subplot with Homer and the parking meter.

+Awards and nominations

 Joel H. Cohen won the Writers Guild of America Award for Outstanding Writing in Animation at the 66th Writers Guild of America Awards for his script to this episode.